snek-at/TONIC/STYLE_GUIDE.md

 // This is a single line comment preffered to use in Javascript.
 // It has multiple sentences.

+/**
+ * This is a multiline header comment which contains single line JSDoc tags.
+ * @description And that's why you should never add add dots here
+ * @description Or here
+ */

+ /**
+  * This is a multiline header comment which contains multiline JSDoc tags.
+  * @description And that's why you should
+  *              add add dots here.
+  * @description Or
+  *              here.
+  */
 ```

 - Use regions if you have more than 3 distinct areas in your file.